saminala/ocaml.org/data/pages/governance.md

 ---
-title: OCaml.org Governance
+title: OCaml Governance
-description: The structure of the OCaml.org project, the roles involved and the responsibilities.
+description: The organization of the OCaml projects, the roles involved and the responsibilities.
-meta_title: Governance of the OCaml.org domain
+meta_title: Governance of the OCaml ecosystem
-meta_description: Read about the structure of the OCaml.org project, the roles involved and the responsibilities.
+meta_description: Read about the organization of the OCaml projects, the roles involved, the responsibilities and the governance.
 ---

 ## Overview and Scope

-As the OCaml community continues to grow, more collaborative work undertaken to support and extend the needs of the language and its users.
-This document focuses specifically on the OCaml.org *domain name* and the Projects that make use of that domain name.
+As the OCaml community continues to grow, more collaborative work is being undertaken to support and extend the needs of the language and its users.
+This document covers:
+* the OCaml.org *domain name* and the Projects that make use of that domain name.
+* the OCaml *organization on GitHub* and the Projects that are hosted
+* the OCaml groups of people: *teams* and *workgroups*
+* the means of communication used by the Projects and the Groups

 It describes the reporting structure, roles involved, and the responsibilities.
 The aim is to avoid introducing cumbersome processes while still providing a high degree of transparency.